Fidelity IRA Review

 - Funds (mutual, exchange-traded, and closed-end)

-- Stocks (including the OTC marketplace and some foreign exchanges)
+- Stocks (including OTC and some foreign exchanges)

 - Bonds and other fixed-income instruments

-Using Fidelity’s mutual fund screener (available on its website but not its mobile app), we found exactly 460 target-date mutual funds.
-These are funds designed for retirement saving.
-They become more conservative in their investments as the date of retirement (the target date) approaches.
+Using Fidelity’s mutual fund screener, available on its website, we found 460 target-date mutual funds designed for retirement saving.
+These funds adjust their investment strategy as the target retirement date approaches.

 IRA Modes at Fidelity

-Although IRAs themselves have no fees at Fidelity, there is a charge for any type of portfolio management an IRA signs up with.
-The automated program, which is called Fidelity Go®, costs 0.35% annually once the account’s balance reaches $25,000.
-Below that level, the service is free.
+While there are no fees for the IRAs themselves, there is a charge for portfolio management.
+The automated program, Fidelity Go®, costs 0.35% annually once the account balance reaches $25,000.
+Below that amount, the service is free.

-The list of tradable assets mentioned above only applies to self-directed accounts.
-Managed accounts have fewer choices.
-The robo service only trades a small selection of Fidelity mutual funds with no expense ratios.
+The list of tradable assets mentioned earlier applies to self-directed accounts.
+Managed accounts have a more limited selection, with the robo service trading only a small set of Fidelity mutual funds with no expense ratios.

 Opening an IRA at Fidelity

-Opening an Individual Retirement Account with Fidelity in either robo or self-directed mode is really simple on either the broker’s website or mobile app.
-On the website, look for the link to open a new account at the top of the site.
-On the next page, links for Roth and Traditional accounts are displayed at the top.
-For other types of IRAs, you’ll need to click on the link to display all available accounts.
+Opening an IRA with Fidelity, whether self-directed or robo-managed, is straightforward using the website or mobile app.
+On the website, look for the link to open a new account at the top of the page.
+Links for Roth and Traditional IRAs are displayed prominently, and other IRA types are available under a separate link.

-On the mobile app, tap on the More icon (represented by three dots) located in the bottom menu.
-On the next page, scroll down to the link to open an account.
-Follow the instructions, and your new account will be open in no time.
+On the mobile app, tap the More icon (three dots) in the bottom menu, then scroll down to find the link to open an account.
+Follow the instructions to complete the process.

 Fidelity Rollover Service

-To start the rollover process, simply click on the button or link for the Rollover IRA and follow the on-screen instructions.
-If you have an existing IRA at Fidelity that was not opened as a Rollover account, it can nevertheless be used to rollover a Qualified Retirement Plan from the previous employer.
-To start the transfer process, simply contact the HR department at the old employer and request a rollover of the account’s assets into the IRA with Fidelity.
+To initiate the rollover, simply click on the Rollover IRA link and follow the on-screen instructions.
+If you already have an IRA at Fidelity, it can still be used for the rollover.
+Contact your previous employer’s HR department to request a rollover of your plan’s assets into your Fidelity IRA.

-If the previous employer liquidates the account and sends cash into the IRA at Fidelity, a check can be used.
-It should be made payable to “Fidelity Management Trust Company, FBO [your name].”
-The check should include the Fidelity IRA account number on the memo line.
+If your previous employer liquidates the account and sends cash, the check should be made payable to “Fidelity Management Trust Company, FBO [your name],” with the Fidelity IRA account number on the memo line.
+You can also wire funds to Fidelity using the provided account information.

 IRA Transfer

-Note that transferring a Roth IRA into a Roth IRA or a Traditional IRA into a Traditional IRA has no tax consequences because the account types are the same.
-Converting from Traditional to Roth, however, could have tax implications.
-Be sure to speak with a licensed tax professional before making any type of IRA transfer.
+Transferring a Roth IRA to a Roth IRA or a Traditional IRA to a Traditional IRA has no tax consequences.
+However, converting from Traditional to Roth could have tax implications, so consult a tax professional before proceeding.

-It’s possible that the outgoing brokerage firm will charge a transfer fee to move the IRA over to Fidelity.
-Fidelity will reimburse this fee if the transfer is valued at $25,000 or more.
+If the outgoing brokerage charges a transfer fee, Fidelity will reimburse it for transfers valued at $25,000 or more.

 Contributions and Withdrawals